AriB2003/MEMathAssignment1/README.md

 egg_launch.avi - egg launch movie
-**egg_wrappers.m - throws the egg and creates the movie** **newton_solver.m - runs a newton solver to find the roots of a function** plot_roots.m - plotting helper function no longer used README.md - this file run_iterations.m - older version of the convergence analysis no longer used **secant_solver.m - runs a secant solver to find the roots of a function**
+**egg_wrappers.m - throws the egg and creates the movie** **newton_solver.m - runs a newton solver to find the roots of a function** plot_roots.m - plotting helper function used only in testing plot_roots_single.m - plotting helper function used only in testing README.md - this file run_iterations.m - older version of the convergence analysis no longer used **secant_solver.m - runs a secant solver to find the roots of a function**